mgkumar138/Oneshot_Reservoir/README.md

 This repository contains the
 - Appendix for the supplementary material as a PDF
-- Code to obtain the results described in the paper
+- Code to obtain the results described in the paper (Instructions to run the code is given below)

 The main result of the paper is to demonstrate the one-shot learning of multiple target coordinates using a Reservoir computing model in a single displaced location and multiple paired association navigation task.